 Various techniques can be used to break the cycle.

 This means cancelling out the negative thought with a positive thought.

 "She finds the other person better company than me.'
 This could be balanced with: 'She bought me a great present for my birthday.'

 It may be worth keeping a diary of events, with columns for feelings, negative thoughts and balancing thoughts.

 It's known that people who are depressed are not very good at recording details, so keeping a diary will help.
 Diaries are useful - not only to help with the balancing technique but also to record positive experiences such as praise from a colleague or a compliment from a partner.

 You may be your own worst critic and you may have developed long-held negative opinions about yourself.
 For example, you may think you are lazy, not well liked or not particularly bright.
 These criticisms are often imagined and have no basis in reality.
 Imagine that you were trying to cheer up a friend who had these thoughts.
 Look for evidence that supports the opposite view.
 Writing things down may help.

 This is a technique which has become increasingly popular as a way of getting 'in tune' with your thoughts and bodily feelings.
-It can be used to help manage anxiety.
+It can be used to help manage anxiety and boost your mood.
 In a nutshell it involves focusing on what is happening in the present and not being distracted by the past or the future.

 One exercise involves concentrating on your breathing whilst observing in an objective way whatever else is happening to your mind and body.
 If thoughts come into your mind, acknowledge them but bring your attention back to your breathing.
 You may notice physical feelings, emotions and sounds: notice them but let them drift away, and come back to your breathing.
 If you do become distracted, recognise that this has happened but just bring your focus back on to your breathing,